Jazz and Popular Arts

 Adjunct Professor John Whiteoak, has been contributing archival and other materials to MAMU since the late 1990s from his own collecting activities and his historical research into music, dance and associated culture in Australia.
 These materials include archival recordings, sheet-music and books and also some of his own academic publications of relevance to MAMU.

-His research and writing embraces a very wide spectrum of musical creativity and performance in Australia from, for example, early colonial minstrel show music to experimental music-theatre, post-War commercial Italian-Australian popular music and later flamenco-fusion.
+His research and writings embrace a very wide spectrum of musical creativity and performance in Australia from, for example, early colonial minstrel show music to experimental music-theatre, post-War commercial Italian-Australian popular music and later flamenco-fusion.
 John trained as a concert accordionist at the British College of Accordionists, London, and played in migrant-led Melbourne cabaret bands on returning to Australia in the 1960s.
 But he has performed in many other professional and other contexts as a brass player and pianist and even as a bass singer in Melbourne’s Astra Choir.

 His career as an academic writer began in the late 1980s when he was awarded a La Trobe University PhD scholarship to research a history of improvisatory music in Australia.
 A version of this research was published in 1999 by Currency Press, Sydney, as Playing Ad Lib: Improvisatory Music in Australia, 1836-1970, and he has since produced about 150 small to large publications.
 Major long-term projects have included The Keith Humble Collection Catalogue (which formed the basis of Papers of Keith Humble, 1927-1995 – MS 9402, National Library of Australia) and the Currency Companion to Music and Dance in Australia (Currency House, Sydney, 2003), for which he was co-conceiver and co-General Editor (with Aline Scott-Maxwell) and the major article contributor.
-His most recent large-scale project, the monograph “Take Me To Spain”, Australian Imaginings of Spain Through Music and Dance (1820s to 1970s) will be published by Lyrebird Press in late 2018 or early 2019.
+His most recent large-scale project, the monograph “Take Me To Spain”, Australian Imaginings of Spain Through Music and Dance (1820s to 1970s) was published by Lyrebird Press in 2019.